 6. Put garlic, tahini, lemon juice and salt into blender.
 Scoop eggplant out of its skin and put into blender.
 Blend until smooth.

 7. To serve, scoop the baba ganoosh into a shallow bowl.
 Sprinkle with minced parsley.
 Serve at room temperature, or cold, with pieces of pita bread or veggie sticks for dipping..

 8. This dish may be prepared ahead of time and refrigerated for at least a day.

 Tahini is ground sesame seeds.
-If tahini is not available, you can substitute sunflower butter, peanut butter, or any other nut or seed butter.
+If tahini is too expensive, you can substitute peanut butter or any other seed or nut butter.

 More About Eggplant